alionacj/earworm/notes.md

 -- TO-DOs --

-render db information in stats page session retry button expand on sound options

 finish styling
+- interval names in all caps
 - visual response to answer
 - accordions collapse/expand depending on each other
 - latest session open by default
 - progress bar
+- add transition fades

 (probably later)
 new user experience
-routes inaccessible unless current spot in session add transition fades do the thing matt showed us with all or nothing queries
+routes inaccessible unless current spot in session do the thing matt showed us with all or nothing queries

--- BUGS --
-*** interval names in all caps